-• From the View menu, select Map Navigation.
+- From the View menu, select Map Navigation.
 Any maps already in your system are displayed.
-Use the left and right arrows to scroll through all maps.
+Use the left and right arrows to scroll through all maps. - When searching for a map, partial matches are listed based on text entered in the search field.

 Figure 21.
-Map
+Map Navigation